aryeelab/foci-3d/README.md

 # Output is a TSV of chrom \t pos \t fragment_length \t count
 # This file is bgzip compressed and tabix indexed

-# Convert the pairs file to a fragments file (one fragement per line with chrom, midpoint and length columns)
+# Convert the pairs file to a fragments file (one fragment per line with chrom, midpoint and length columns)
 python code/pairs_to_fragments_tsv.py ${SAMPLE}.pairs ${SAMPLE}.fragments.tsv

 # Sort the fragments file